Home / Blog / What is capitalism

 Private property rights

-In capitalism, private property rights are not just about owning objects or land; they are about having the control and legal authority to utilize these assets to generate income, whether through production, investment or renting them out.
-These rights are protected by law, which is crucial for the functioning of a capitalist economy.
+In capitalism, private property rights go beyond merely owning objects or land; they involve having the control and legal authority to use these assets to generate income, whether through production, investment, or renting them out.
+These rights are fundamental to the system, as they enable individuals and businesses to make decisions about how to best utilize their resources for profit.
+The legal protection of private property is crucial, as it ensures that owners can benefit from their assets without the fear of unlawful confiscation or interference.

 Factors of production